 Hot Water Inlet Temperature: 94°C

-In the Czech Republic, ElectraTherm and biogas plant constructor EnviTec Biogas commissioned an ElectraTherm Power+ Generator at a biogas plant to take advantage of waste heat recovery to generate additional power and increase energy efficiency on site.
-The Power+ uses Organic Rankine Cycle (ORC) technology to generate fuel-free, emission-free power.
+ElectraTherm and biogas plant constructor EnviTec Biogas, commissioned an ElectraTherm Power+ Generator at a biogas plant in Straznice, Czech Republic to take advantage of the biogas waste heat to generate additional power and increase energy efficiency on site.
+The Power+ Generator uses Organic Rankine Cycle (ORC) technology to generate fuel-free, emission-free power.

-The Power+ was added at an existing biogas power facility with a Jenbacher 412 internal combustion (IC) engine producing 844kWe.
-The engine is equipped with an exhaust gas heat exchanger, and is configured to have a higher jacket water temperature, which provides a combined jacket water and exhaust heat stream of 95°C. The Power+ is the first heat load on this hot water circuit, and generates up to 40kWe.
-After the Power+ has removed heat from the hot water circuit, the anaerobic digester removes heat, followed by several buildings for district heating.
+ElectraTherm’s ORC system was added at an existing biogas power facility with a Jenbacher 412 internal combustion (IC) engine producing 844kWe.
+The engine is equipped with an exhaust gas heat exchanger, and is configured to have a higher jacket water temperature, which provides a combined jacket water and exhaust heat stream of 95°C. The Power+ Generator is the first heat load on this hot water circuit, and generates up to 40 kWe.
+After the Power+ Generator has removed heat from the hot water circuit, the anaerobic digester removes heat, followed by several buildings for district heating.
 Any excess heat not consumed by the Power+, anaerobic digesters, or building heat is removed by the engine cooling radiator.

 ElectraTherm’s patented ORC, waste heat recovery technology begins with hot water entering the Power+ Generator at 94°C, where it heats a working fluid into a pressurized vapor.
 The high pressure vapor expands through ElectraTherm’s patented twin screw power block, spinning an electric generator.
 After turning the expander, the vapor is condensed back into a liquid through the use of a liquid loop radiator with some heat also being used for nearby district heating.